micahweggersen/SB3M/README.md

 ## Playing the game

-Once you have started a game, you can use the arrow keys to move around, but to get 9 cards to choose from, press D.
-You see the cards listed in the terminal.
-Press number keys 1-9 to choose, when the fifth card is chosen, you press S to get the player to move according to each card.
-If you want to move around with the arrow keys again, press F. This will also make you able to test the different card functions, as they correspond with the number keys when you are not in "choose card mode".
+Once you have started a game, you can press "D" to get dealt nine cards.
+These will be shown in the terminal, as well as on the screen.
+Press number keys 1-9 to schoose cards.
+When the fift card in chosen, your chosen cards will apears in reversed order (bug) further down on the screen.
+Press "S" to get the player to move according to eacg card.
+If you want to move around with arrow keys, press "F".
+This will also make you able to test the different card functions, as they correspond with the number keys when you are not in "choose card mode".

 ## Known bugs
 * Det er ikke lagt til innstillinger for spillet ennå, så når man trykker “preferences” på menyen, skjer det ingenting.
 * Serveren kan dessverre fort krasje.
 Vi tror det er fordi programmet får for mye å gjøre.
 Vi har erfart at om man trykker på de forskjellige tastene langsomt så skal det gå fint.
+* De valgte kortene tegnes opp i reversert rekkefølge.
+Første valgte kort vil tegnes opp helt til høyre.